 You’ve discovered rock climbing and the art of self-challenges, and little by little, you’ve been honing your skills.
 The question is, are your starter all-around climbing shoes holding you back?
-Put another way, when is the time right to step into a more aggressive pair of climbing shoes?
+Put another way, when is the time right to step into a pair of more aggressive climbing shoes?

 If the Shoe Fits…